docker/docs/content/manuals/admin/organization/members.md

 ## Manage members on a team

 Use Docker Hub or the Admin Console to add or remove team members.
+Organization owners can add a member to one or more teams within an organization.

 ### Add a member to a team

-Organization owners can add a member to one or more teams within an organization.

 {{< tabs >}}
 {{< tab name="Docker Hub" >}}

-To add a member to a team:
+To add a member to a team with Docker Hub:

 1. Sign in to [Docker Hub](https://hub.docker.com).
 2. Select **Organizations**, your organization, and then **Members**.